kiranparajuli589/react-rrtc/README.md

 ## Overview

-`react-rrtc` is a ReactJS plugin that provides a convenient hook for recording audio and video streams using the RecordRTC library.
+`react-rrtc` is a ReactJS plugin that provides a convenient hook for recording audio and video streams using the [RecordRTC](https://recordrtc.org/) library.
 This plugin simplifies the process of recording media streams within your React applications.

 ## Features

-- Record audio and video streams with ease.
+- Record audio, screen and video streams with ease.
 - Pause and resume recording functionality.
 - Access to recorded media as Blob objects.
 - Compatibility with various media stream configurations.